mascarpone69/mascarpone69/README.md

 <p>💬 <strong>About Me:</strong></p>
 <ul>
-  <li>I’m looking for an <strong>Umschulung</strong> as a <em>Fachinformatikerin – Anwendungsentwicklung</em></li>
+  <li>I am an aspiring Software Developer preparing for an <strong>Umschulung</strong> as a <em>Fachinformatikerin für Anwendungsentwicklung (IHK)</em></li>
-  <li>I’m especially interested in user interfaces, responsive design, and web technologies.
-I’m open to full-stack topics and eager to learn and grow as part of a professional team</li>
+  <li>I’m interested in building modern applications, including web and software systems, and I aim to grow towards backend and cloud technologies in the future.
+I enjoy understanding how applications work end-to-end — from user interface to backend systems and infrastructure.</li>
   <li>Highly motivated to grow and improve every day</li>
 </ul>